cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

     };
 </script>
 Typing math formulas require access to many special symbols.
-While [keyboard shortcuts and inline shortcuts](/mathlive/guides/shortcuts) can help, mobile devices require another solution.{.xl}
+While [keyboard shortcuts and inline shortcuts](/mathlive/guides/shortcuts) can help when a physical keyboard is available, touch-enabled devices require another solution.{.xl}

 A **virtual keyboard** is a keyboard displayed on screen that can be customized with specialized symbols for math input.